-Currently, most studies of retinotopic maps do not incorporate atlases, but rather measure responses to mapping stimuli, derive retinotopic coordinates for each voxel or surface vertex by solving a population receptive field (pRF) model for each (Dumoulin and Wandell, 2008), and identify visual area boundaries by hand.
-Aside from requiring significant time and effort, the maps that result from this process retain many common sources of error including distortion of the BOLD signal due to partial voluming (Dukart and Bertolino, 2014), vessel artifacts (Winawer et al., 2010), other sources of physiological noise, and model fitting biases (Binda et al., 2013).
-Due to the various sources of noise, the measured maps have discontinuities and often systematically miss portions of the visual field, such as the vertical meridian (Silver et al., 2005; Larrson and Heeger, 2006; Swisher et al., 2007; Arcaro et al., 2009; Mackey et al., 2017).
-Further, the measured maps are limited by the available stimulus field of view in the scanner, often as little as 6-12° of eccentricity, and have difficulty measuring the foveal representation (Schira et al., 2009), the portion of the maps most important for many visual tasks including reading and object recognition (Malach et al., 2002).
+Currently, most retinotopic analyses of fMRI data use a voxel-wise approach.
+The general method is to (1) measure responses to mapping stimuli, (2) derive retinotopic coordinates for each voxel or surface vertex by analyzing traveling waves [10, 11] or by solving a population receptive field (pRF) model for each voxel [12], and (3) identify areal boundaries by visual inspection.
+Aside from requiring significant time and effort, the maps that result from this process retain many common sources of error including distortion of the BOLD signal due to partial voluming [13], vessel artifacts [14], other sources of physiological noise, and model fitting biases [15].
+Due to the various sources of noise, the measured maps have discontinuities and often systematically miss portions of the visual field, such as the vertical meridian [16-20].
+Further, the measured maps are limited by the available stimulus field of view in the scanner, often as little as 6-12° of eccentricity, and have difficulty measuring the foveal representation [21], the portion of the maps most important for many visual tasks including reading and object recognition [22].
 These many shortcomings of the traditional retinotopic mapping process derive from the fact that it is organized around optimizing the explanatory power of the retinotopy solutions from individual voxels, rather than that of the entire visual field or cortical area.
 As a consequence, it yields maps that are neither smooth nor complete-nor grounded in any context of how the visual field is warped onto the cortical surface.
 Lacking these data, the comparison of maps between subjects is difficult, and precise quantitative examination of individual differences is impossible.